TheImagingSource/tiscamera/README.md

 ### Compilation

-Compilation dependencies for debian can be found in:
+Compilation dependencies for debian can be found be executing:

-dependencies-debian-compilation.txt
+    ./scripts/dependency-manager list --compilation

 ### Runtime

-Runtime dependencies for debian can be found in:
+Runtime dependencies for debian can by executing:

-dependencies-debian-runtime.txt
+    ./scripts/dependency-manager list --runtime

 On a Debian / Ubuntu system, the following command line can be used to install all required packages in one go:

 ```
-# Build dependencies
-sudo ./scripts/install-dependencies.sh --compilation --runtime

-# Runtime dependencies
-sudo ./scripts/install-dependencies.sh --runtime
+./scripts/dependency-manager install

 ```

 ## Building tiscamera